Sao Paulo: a city many investors choose for doing business in Brazil

 Additionally, local companies can be incorporated in Brazil without the need to physically visit the country; the process can be completed through a Power of Attorney.

-The new government has declared their support for foreign investment in Brazil and are extremely ‘pro-business’, giving confidence to foreign companies interesting in engaging the local market.
+The new government has declared their support for foreign investment in Brazil and are extremely pro-business, giving confidence to foreign companies interesting in engaging the local market.

 5. Great infrastructure for doing business

 There are 175 maritime and river ports in the country, 32 of which are public.
 There is therefore an extensive network of land and maritime logistics support for businesses moving goods across the country and internationally.
+Brazil is optimally set up as a key trading hub for South America.

 Market opportunities for doing business in Brazil